Hajibabaei-Lab/HajibabaeiEtAl2019/README.md

 ## Data analysis outline

-1. Raw reads were processed using the SCVUC v2.1 pipeline available from https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline .
+1. Raw reads are available from the NCBI SRA # PRJNA545426 and were processed using the SCVUC v2.1 pipeline available from https://github.com/EcoBiomics-Zoobiome/SCVUC_COI_metabarcode_pipeline .

-2. The taxonomic assignments are available in taxonomy.matrix.gz .
+2. Datasets: The taxonomic assignments are available in taxonomy.matrix.gz .
 Site locations are in Sites.csv .
+FASTA files for the denoised ESVs are in denoised_ESVs_supmat.tar.gz .

 3. Figures were pepared in R as follows:
   * Fig 2 was generated with Fig2_multimarker_richness_accumulation.R from taxonomy.matrix.gz .